Bonnie Tinker

-Bonnie Jeanne Tinker (May 26, 1948 – July 2, 2009) was an American activist, founder of Love Makes a Family, which advocated for LGBTQ families.
+Bonnie Jeanne Tinker (May 26, 1948 – July 2, 2009) was an American activist, photographer, radio host, and founder of Love Makes a Family, which advocated for LGBTQ families.
 She was also chair of the National Coalition Against Domestic Violence, and founding director of Bradley Angle, an emergency shelter program in Portland, Oregon.

 Early life and education

 Tinker was born in Boone, Iowa, one of the seven children of Leonard Edward Tinker and Lorena Jeanne McGregor Tinker.
+She grew up in Des Moines, Iowa.
 Her parents were active in the civil rights and peace movements.
 The Tinker family were the plaintiffs in Tinker v.
 Des Moines Independent Community School District, a United States Supreme Court case about high school students' right to protest.
 In 1963, she won an essay contest sponsored by the NAACP.
 She attended Grinnell College as a theatre major in the class of 1969, but refused to take the examinations required to graduate.
 She also studied in Mexico.
 She later studied photography and journalism at Portland Community College.